sendgrid/smtpapi-php/USAGE.md

 <a name="categories"></a>
 ## Categories

-Categories are a useful way to organise your email analytics by tagging your emails with a specific type or topic.
+Categories are a useful way to organize your email analytics by tagging your emails with a specific type or topic.

 There are multiple methods available for setting your categories when sending emails.